Cacti/documentation/Command-Line-Scripts.md

 Up
 ```

 This is no surprise, of course.
-Now, all paarmeters required for creating a new
+Now, all parameters required for creating a new
 graph are determined.

 ### Add Non-Indexed Graphs